 A Chan's state could get out of sync with the contents if another process changes the on-disk state.
 Ephase error occurs when that happens.

-For throughput, multiple processes are used to service 9p i/o requests.
+For throughput, multiple processes are used to service 9p i/o requests when the -s flag is not used.

 Useful commands: